 · Knowing the symptoms of cervical cancer and seeking medical advice if experiencing any

 · Taking up the HPV vaccination if aged 11-18

 · Knowing where to find support and further information

-· Abnormal bleeding (during/after sexual intercourse or between periods)
+· Abnormal bleeding: during or after sexual intercourse, or between periods

 · Unusual vaginal discharge

 If you are experiencing any or all of these symptoms or are concerned about any new symptom you should make an appointment to see your GP as soon as possible.
 You should report these symptoms even if you have recently had a cervical screening (smear test) that came back normal.
 Remember, these symptoms can be associated with many other conditions that are not cancer related.